IvanKlimenkov/UnoPointsCounter/README.md

-Welcome to Uno Points Counter!
+Welcome to Uno Points Counter!!!
 For any support and app related questions please reach out to ivan.klimenkov.contact@gmail.com